Johns Hopkins University: 21st century

 On November 18, 2018, it was announced that Michael Bloomberg would make a donation to his alma mater of $1.8 billion, marking the largest private donation in modern history to an institution of higher education and bringing Bloomberg's total contribution to the school in excess of $3.3 billion.
 Bloomberg's $1.8 billion gift allows the school to practice need-blind admission and meet the full financial need of admitted students.

 In January 2019, the university announced an agreement to purchase the Newseum, located at 555 Pennsylvania Ave.
 NW, in the heart of Washington, D.C., with plans to locate all of its Washington, D.C.–based graduate programs there.
 In an interview with The Atlantic, the president of Johns Hopkins stated that, "the purchase is an opportunity to position the university, literally, to better contribute its expertise to national- and international-policy discussions."

 In late 2019, the university's Coronavirus Research Center began tracking worldwide cases of the COVID-19 pandemic by compiling data from hundreds of sources around the world.
 This led to the university becoming one of the most cited sources for data about the pandemic.

+In November 2025, following the $1.8 billion gift from alumnus Michael Bloomberg in 2018, the university announced tuition-free plans, for current students in the spring 2026 semester and for new enrollees in the 2026-27 year who were from families earning less than $200,000, in support of making education available to all students based on merit and not means, and citing U.S. Census data showing that around 85% of American households would be eligible.
+For students from families earning under $100,000, additional aid would cover tuition, fees and living expenses, thus requiring no support from their families.